truenas/documentation/content/SCALE/SCALETutorials/Storage/CreatingVMwareSnapshots.md

 {{< hint info >}}
 You must have a paid-edition for VMWare ESXi to use the TrueNAS SCALE VMWare-snapshots feature.
-If you try to use them with the free-edition of VMware ESXi, you see the following error message, "Error, Can't create snapshot, current license or ESXi version prohibits execution of the requested operation."
+If you try to use them with the free-edition of VMware ESXi, you see this error message: "Error, Can't create snapshot, current license or ESXi version prohibits execution of the requested operation."
 ESXi free has a locked (read-only) API that prevents using TrueNAS SCALE VMWare-snapshots.
-The cheapest ESXi edition that is compatible with TrueNAS VMware-shapshots is VMWare vShpere Essentials Kit.
+The cheapest ESXi edition that is compatible with TrueNAS VMware-shapshots is VMWare vSphere Essentials Kit.
 {{< /hint >}}

 ## Creating a VMWare Snapshot